MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - When you classify and protect by using PowerShell or the scanner, the Office document metadata is not removed or encrypted.

-- Browsing between emails by using the quick menu shows the correct label for each email.
+- Viewing emails by using the Next Item and Previous Item arrow icons on the Quick Access toolbar shows the correct label for each email.

 - Custom permissions supports recipient email addresses that contain an apostrophe.